 The pacifism of the early Anabaptist movement was a core principle of the Bruderhof's identity.
 This meant that they distanced themselves from the very beginning from the regime, which quickly revealed its brutal, violent nature.
 The community members were also firmly opposed to the National Socialist racial principals.
 The Bruderhof thus stood in decisive opposition to National Socialist ideologies and expressed this antagonism in clear terms.

 This resulted in a political confrontation that continued after Eberhard’s death in 1935.
 The entire period between 1933 and 1937 was characterized by suspicions that the Rhön Bruderhof was a communist association.
 This suspicion put the community in the crosshairs of state surveillance from the very beginning.
 There were raids by the SS and SA, the permit for the community’s school was withdrawn, and young men of military draft age had to leave the country to avoid conscription.
 Finally, the Rhön Bruderhof was dissolved by the German government and its members were expelled from Germany.

-Adapted from Markus Baum, Against the Wind: Eberhard Arnold and the Bruderhof (Plough Publishing House, 2002) and an unpublished translation of Thomas Nauerth, Zeugnis, Liebe und Widerstand: Der Rhönbruderhof 1933-1937 (Ferdinand Schoeningh, 2017).
+Adapted from Markus Baum, Against the Wind: Eberhard Arnold and the Bruderhof (Walden, NY: Plough, 2015) and an unpublished translation of Thomas Nauerth, Zeugnis, Liebe und Widerstand: Der Rhönbruderhof 1933-1937 (Paderborn, Germany: Ferdinand Schoeningh, 2017).